 - 2.6 The maximum average price is made up of a number of costs:

+- Operating costs;

-- Operating costs and supply margin;
+- Supply margin;

 - Network costs; and

-- · Wholesale cost of gas.
+- Wholesale cost of gas.

 - 2.7 The breakdown is shown in Figure 1 below.

-Figure 1 - Makeup of the maximum average price from 1 April 2021
+Figure 1 - Makeup of the maximum average price from 1 April 2022

-2.8 The Utility Regulator scrutinises the costs within each of the elements of the maximum average price of SSE Airtricity's submission.
+2.8 The UR scrutinises the costs within each of the elements of the maximum average price of SSE Airtricity's submission.
 SSE Airtricity uses the maximum average price to set the actual tariffs that are charged to customers.
 SSE Airtricity cannot charge more overall than the maximum average price.